 Usability testing is a way to evaluate how your target users are using an app, website, or any other piece of software, during development, long time prior to launching it into the greater world.
 A good test designer has to be aware of the pitfalls that could interfere with the outcome of the test.
 Keeping in mind these problems is certainly the best way to stay clear of them.

-In this article, I present to you five main concerns that can derail a usability test and which you should try to avoid when conducting your own tests.
+In this article, I present to you five main concerns that can derail a usability test and which you should try to avoid when conducting your own usability tests.

 1. Lack of proper timing